10 Of The Coolest And Most Unusual Things To Do In Paris

 You will also be mindblown by the imposing interior of the hall!

-Take a good look at the plan of the museum to search for the collections, which match your interests, and discover their locations.
+So, before you begin exploring the world’s largest museum, take a good look at the plan, search for the collections that match your interests, and discover their locations.

 Here are a few extra tips for your visit to the Louvre: